 We are currently producing a list of our vulnerable parishioners, places that are readily available for use at short notice, volunteers and 4-wheel drive vehicles in the event of heavy snowfall and blocked roads as a result.

 If there is a major incident it may well be that the village may be called on to provide support in the form of shelter for sustained periods of time.
 Our Parish Councillors will be liaising with all external contacts, the quarries, 4×4 vehicle owners and the instant availability of heavy lift vehicles for starters.
 We will also be putting together a list of volunteers together with available skills.

 So, if you would like to be involved, please complete the registration form below we will hold your details in readiness.

-This page will be regularly updated as our Emergency Plan progresses.
-This page was last updated on 11th December 2019
+We will update this page as our Emergency Plan progresses.
+This page was last updated on 9th August 2020.